mitchric/cs361-project/README.md

 - I added you each as collaborators, which I think means you can deploy to the heroku site but I'm not sure (we'll find out!)
 - Make changes locally, then submit a pull request to the main repo like normal.
 - Once those changes are merged, sync your local master branch with the main repo's master, again like normal.
-- Make sure correct pool statement in app.js is uncommented and other is commented out.
 - Then start deploy process to heroku.
 First, you may need to install the heroku CLI (https://devcenter.heroku.com/articles/heroku-cli)
 - Then clone the app repo in your local master branch (you only need to do this once):
 ```